mzakocs/AFLplusplus_ultimate_protobuf/README.md

     add_subdirectory(${CMAKE_SOURCE_DIR}/lib/AFLplusplus_ultimate_protobuf_mutator)
     ```
   - This does come with the advantage of being more configurable and allowing you to use the pre-existing build of protobuf if the project you're fuzzing already has it
+- Check out [coconut-fsw](https://github.com/ASU-SDSL/coconut-fsw/tree/main) for a real-world usage example of this library (mainly in `/main/test`)

 ## Notes
 - Only tested on Ubuntu 22.04 with AFL++ 4.20c